kristinemlarson/gnssIR_python/README.md

   year_end flag that you could use if you had multiple years of data.

 # Plotting Periodogram Results

 Try out plot_results.py

-I will upload some samples soon.
+I will upload some sample plots soon.

 # Publications
 * There are A LOT of publications about GPS/GNSS interferometric reflectometry.